Punjab, KP cabinets announced

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The ruling Pakistan Tehreek-e-Insaf (PTI) on Sunday announced 23-member Punjab and 15-member Khyber Pakhtunkhwa cabinets after Prime Minister Imran Khan held marathon consultation with the chief ministers of respective provinces and other senior leaders.
+ISLAMABAD: The ruling Pakistan Tehreek-e-Insaf (PTI) Sunday announced 23-member Punjab and 15-member Khyber Pakhtunkhwa cabinets after Prime Minister Imran Khan held marathon consultations with the chief ministers of respective provinces and other senior leaders.

 The PTI’s central media department released a list of ministers and those without ministerial portfolios.